 Even though most patients have insurance coverage, chances are they will have to meet a portion of the total medical bill by out-of-pocket means.
 For medical practitioners and hospitals, this imposes an increased risk of delay in revenue collection, as well as an additional administrative burden on proper patient follow-up.

-If you are looking for a solution to these challenges, it’s time to consider the following patient collection initiatives.
+If you are looking for a solution to these challenges, it’s time to consider the following ways to improve patient collections in your medical practice:

 1. Use technology to improve revenue collections